svey-xyz/site-template/README.md

 SANITY_CONFIG_STUDIO_NAME='studio'
 SANITY_CONFIG_STUDIO_TITLE='studio'
 ```

-After head to [Sanity.io](https://sanity.io) and create a new project from scratch; making sure to add your api tokens and cors origin.
+Then run a dev environment and navigate to the studio to add all the required fields.

 *Creating new *articles*, *sections*, and *blocks* all follow a similar process, steps for each are documented below.*